Greek War of Independence: First administrative and political institutions

 After the fall of Kalamata, the Messenian Senate, the first of the Greeks' local governing councils, held its inaugural session.
 At almost the same time, the Achean Directorate was summoned in Patras, but its members were soon forced to flee to Kalavryta.
 With the initiative of the Messenian Senate, a Peloponnesian assembly convened, and elected a Senate on 26 May.
 Most of the members of the Peloponnesian Senate were local notables (lay and ecclesiastical) or persons controlled by them.

-The three major social groups that provided the leadership of the revolution were the primates (wealthy landowners who controlled about a third of the arable land in the Peloponnese), the captains drawn from the klephts and/or armatolos (klepts and armatolos tended to alternate), and the wealthy merchants, who were the most Westernised elements in Greek society.
-One of the more prominent leaders of the merchants and a "Westerniser" was the Phanariot Alexandros Mavrokordatos who was living with the poet Percy Bysshe Shelley and his wife Mary Shelley in Pisa when the revolution began, and upon hearing of the revolution, purchased supplies and a ship in Marseilles and then set sail for Greece.
-Mavrokordhatos's wealth, education (he was fluent in seven languages) and his experience as an Ottoman official ruling Wallachia led many to look towards him as a leader.
+The three major social groups that provided the leadership of the revolution were the primates (wealthy landowners who controlled about a third of the arable land in the Peloponnese), the captains drawn from the klephts and/or armatoles (klepts and armatoles tended to alternate), and the wealthy merchants, who were the most Westernised elements in Greek society.
+One of the more prominent leaders of the merchants and a "Westerniser" was the Phanariot Alexandros Mavrokordatos who was living with the poet Percy Bysshe Shelley and his wife Mary Shelley in Pisa when the revolution began, and upon hearing of the revolution, purchased supplies and a ship in Marseille and then set sail for Greece.
+Mavrokordatos's wealth, education (he was fluent in seven languages) and his experience as an Ottoman official ruling Wallachia led many to look towards him as a leader.

 When Demetrios Ypsilantis arrived in Peloponnese as official representative of Filiki Eteria, he tried to assume control of the Revolution's affairs, and he thus proposed a new system of electing the members of the Senate, which was supported by the military leaders, but opposed by the notables.
 Assemblies convened also in Central Greece (November 1821) under the leadership of two Phanariots: Alexandros Mavrokordatos in the western part, and Theodoros Negris in the eastern part.
 These assemblies adopted two local statutes, the Charter of Western Continental Greece and the Legal Order of Eastern Continental Greece, drafted mainly by Mavrokordatos and Negris respectively.
 The statutes provided for the creation of two local administrative organs in Central Greece, an Areopagus in the east, and a Senate in the west.
 The three local statutes were recognized by the First National Assembly, but the respective administrative institutions were turned into administrative branches of the central government.
 They were later dissolved by the Second National Assembly.